-to encompass the multiverse of structural, organizational, and managerial permutations of MDPs.
+By classifying, we create distinctions.
+Classifying along lines of distinction allows us to make order out of chaos and highlight selected distinguishing features.321 In attempts to classify MDPs, scholars have used numerous definitions and classification systems to encompass the multiverse of structural, organizational, and managerial permutations of MDPs.
 Sometimes these classification methods are pure academic ordering and attempt to clarify the scope and status of MDPs in a descriptive and comparative manner.
 While each of these classification methods shed clarity on different distinguishing features of MDPs, few actually use the classifications to impact potential proposed legislation.

-This Article proposes a new classification scheme for MDPs, which classifies them as either white, gray, or black market MDPs, based on their level of risk of pressure on the lawyers involved to compromise their professional independence.
-If the line of distinction is one of risk, then black market MDPs are those that pose the most risk, while white market MDPs are those that present little to no risk.
-Under this novel classification scheme, black market law firms would be MDPs with non-lawyer majority ownership and control, regardless of whether attorneys have the right to direct legal matters.
-The benefits of this new classification scheme are that in addition to providing a new clarifying perspective, it also provides familiar and incentivizing language that can only benefit lawyers-painting non-lawyer controlled MDPs in the negative framing of a black market service provider.
+This Article proposes a new classification scheme for MDPs, which either exempts them from classification (and thus strict regulation) or classifies them as gray or black market MDPs, depending on their level of risk of pressure on the lawyers involved to compromise their professional independence.
+If the line of distinction is one of risk, then black market MDPs are those that pose the most risk and those MDPs that are exempt present little to no risk of compromises of lawyer independence.
+Under this classification scheme, black market law firms would be MDPs with non-lawyer majority ownership or control.
+The benefits of this new classification scheme are that, in addition to providing a new clarifying perspective, it also provides familiar and incentivizing language that can only benefit lawyers-painting non-lawyer controlled MDPs in the negative framing of an unregulated and unauthorized legal service provider.